supercoolangel/Games-/README.md

-# Games-
-Beginner Phyton Games
 Hi!
 I'm Angel and on this acount I'll be sharing easy phyton games and programs to make .
-I'll share tutorials and begginer level phyton code to write.And all the games instructions will be here .
+I'll share tutorials and begginer level phyton code to write.And all the games instructions will be here.All of these games are based on begginer steps , and not too complicated .
+But try to make the code more shorter and sophisacated if you can !